 Michele’s clients know they can count on her critical thinking, ease with data, and deep understanding of the operational side of their business to develop immigration protocols to ensure streamlined and efficient immigration processes.

 She has in-depth expertise in guiding clients through the labor certification process, including planning, performing the labor market test, and responding to audit requests by the Department of Labor.
 She also has managed internal and ICE I-9 audits, as well as worksite compliance efforts, including assisting employers in testing and troubleshooting I-9 and onboarding software.

 Michele has represented clients before U.S. Citizenship and Immigration Services, U.S. Department of Labor, and U.S. Customs and Border Protection.
-She has prepared pro bono cases, including U derivative visa applications and Special Immigrant Juvenile case, including the Family Court petition for guardianship, I-360 petition, and adjustment of status application.
+She has prepared pro bono cases, comprising U derivative visa applications and Special Immigrant Juvenile cases, including the Family Court petition for guardianship, I-360 petition, and adjustment of status application.
 Prior to joining the Firm, Michele practiced business immigration law in New York, where she represented large multinational corporations in the financial services industry, with a particular focus on Information Technology professionals.

 Behind every career professional is a story that informs what they do and propels them forward in their work.
 For Michele, it is that she is the child of an immigrant, making her particularly sensitive to the person behind the immigration process.
 She considers the needs of each individual throughout her practice of law.